Session Type(s): Training

 This training is for all audiences.

 Elana is Director of Online Organizing for Make the Road Action– the political arm of NY’s largest participatory immigrant organization, Make the Road NY.
-Make the Road builds the power of Latino and working class communities to achieve dignity and justice through organizing, policy innovation, transformative education, and survival services.
+Make the Road builds the power of Latinx and working class communities to achieve dignity and justice through organizing, policy innovation, transformative education, and survival services.

 She is co-founder of Organizing 2.0, a conference that teaches online organizing skills to union locals, community organizations and grassroots campaigns.